henna-h/chat-app/README.md

-This is a simple chat app I am working on to sharpen my skills in Node and React.
-This project is still in process.
+This is a simple chat app made using React, Node.js and MongoDB.